dolphindb/api-cplusplus/README.md

 }
 ```

 Please note that the example above, as the method `set` is a virtual function, it comes with costly overhead.
-With large volumes of data, it is inefficient to assign values to the table's columns one by one with the `set` method.
+It is quite inefficient to assign value to the table's columns one by one with the `set` method with large data volumes.
 In addition, as `createString`, `createDate`, `createDouble` methods require the operating system to allocate memory, repeated calls will also incur a lot of overhead.

-A more efficient way is to define an array of the corresponding data type.
+A more reasonable way is to define an array of the corresponding data type.
 For example: setInt(INDEX start, int len, const int* buf).
 Then pass the data to the array one or more times in batches.
+For example: .

-Therefore, if the table is small, we can use the method in the example above.
-With a large table, we recommended to use the method in the example below.
+Therefore, if the table has a small amount of data, we can use the method in the example above.
+If the table has a large number of data, we recommended to use the method in the example below.

 ```C++
 TableSP createDemoTable(){